A theology of grip.

 Here I am!

 So what does any of this mean on an ordinary Sunday with ordinary people gathered to worship?
-It means that our most honest response is not some spiritual performance.
-It’s simply this: Here I am.
+It means that our most honest response is not a spiritual performance.
+It is simply this: Here I am.
 Not “Here I am, cleaned up.”
 Not “Here I am, finally stable.”
 Not “Here I am, worthy.”
 Just: Here I am.

-And with that “Here I am,” a person can finally ask for what grace actually intends: Meet me in the truth of who I am.
+With that simple “Here I am,” we can finally ask for what grace truly offers: Meet me in the truth of who I am.
 Wrestle down what is false in me.
 Heal what is wounded.
 Free me from my need to control everything.

-Our relentless desire to control everything is just another form of unbelief dressed up as competence.
-Control is our autonomy fully on display.
-And Jacob proves how exhausting that can be: the lifelong scramble for blessing, for security, for identity.
-Until God interrupts it with Himself.
+Our relentless urge to control is just unbelief disguised as competence.
+Control is autonomy on parade.
+Jacob shows how exhausting this scramble for blessing, security, and identity can be—until God interrupts it with Himself.

-And this is why when we gather together on a Sunday, our worship is not a gathering of the spiritually strong.
-It is a gathering of the held.
+This is why, when we gather on Sunday, worship is not for the spiritually strong.
+It is for the held.
 We gather not because we are strong, but because God is faithful.
 Not because we have held on, but because He has not let go.
-And that faithfulness is not some abstract assurance floating above us somewhere.
-It is the living Triune God—Father, Son, and Holy Spirit—moving toward Jacob-people with relentless grace, holding through death, and turning our dysfunctional stories into communion and blessing.
+His faithfulness is not an abstract idea.
+It is the living Triune God—Father, Son, and Holy Spirit—moving toward Jacob-people with relentless grace, holding us through death, turning our dysfunctional stories into communion and blessing.

 This is God’s unrelenting grip.